-\begin{proposition} The simplex enlarged $\sigma$-simplicial depth as a function of $sigma$ is monotonically nondecreasing and continuous on the right.
-If computed with respect to a smooth distribution, the simplex and distribution enlarged $\sigma$-simplicial depths are continuous as a function of $sigma$.
-Moreover, the distribution enlarged $\sigma$-simplicial depth is monotonically nondecreasing when computed with respect to elliptical distributions. \end{proposition} The above result ensures that for any smooth $P,$ when $\sigma$ gets close to 1, the $\sigma$-simplicial depths have a similar behavior to that of the simplicial depth, and that their behavior varies in a continuous manner with $\sigma$.
-Additionally, these functions can only have jump discontinuities and, in particular, they can only have at most countably many of them.
-The below results show that the $\sigma$-simplicial depths satisfy properties put forward in defining the simplicial depth.
-Upper semicontinuity is important in the last two results of this subsection, while the continuity of the depth assures similar depth values for points close to each other. \begin{theorem} The simplex enlarged $\sigma$-simplicial depth is (i) affine invariant, (ii) vanishes at infinity and is (iii) upper semicontinuous as a function of $x.$ Additionally, if computed with respect to a smooth distribution, it is also (iv) continuous as a function of $x.$ \end{theorem}
+Next results provide some fundamental properties of $\sigma$-simplicial depths.
+Upper semicontinuity is important in the last result of this subsection, while the continuity of the depth assures similar depth values for points close to each other. \begin{theorem} The simplex enlarged $\sigma$-simplicial depth is (i) affine invariant, (ii) vanishes at infinity and is (iii) upper semicontinuous as a function of $x.$ Additionally, when computed with respect to a smooth distribution, the simplex enlarged $\sigma$-simplicial depth is (iv) continuous as a function of $x.$ \end{theorem}

-The simplex enlarged $\sigma$-simplicial depth does not satisfy the maximality at the center property nor it is monotonically decreasing along rays from this point even for spherically symmetric distributions (see Section \ref{counterexample} of the supplementary material for a counterexample).
+The simplex enlarged $\sigma$-simplicial depth does not satisfy the maximality at the center property nor it is monotonically decreasing along rays from this point even for spherically symmetric distributions.
 However, for $p=1$ it is monotone for the points outside the convex hull of the support.

-\begin{proposition} Let $\sigma > 1,$ $P$ a distribution function on $\mathbb{R}$ and $S$ the convex hull of the support of $P.$ If $S \subset [a,b],$ $a \leq b$ then for either $x \leq y \leq a$ or $b \leq y \leq x$, we have that $d_{\Delta}(x;P) \leq d_{\Delta}(y;P)$. \end{proposition}
+\begin{proposition} Let $\sigma > 0,$ $P$ a distribution function on $\mathbb{R}$ and $S$ the convex hull of the support of $P.$ If $S \subset [a,b],$ $a \leq b$ then for either $x \leq y \leq a$ or $b \leq y \leq x$, we have that $d_{\triangle_\sigma}(x;P) \leq d_{\triangle_\sigma}(y;P)$. \end{proposition}